Rishiraj1308/CABZI/docs/SUPPORT_BLUEPRINT.md

-# Cabzi: The Unified Support Center Blueprint
+# Curocity: The Unified Support Center Blueprint

-This document outlines the complete architecture and workflow for the Cabzi Support Center.
+This document outlines the complete architecture and workflow for the Curocity Support Center.
 It is designed to handle queries from both Riders and Partners seamlessly, providing a single, efficient platform for the customer support team.

 ---